Bichon Frise

 Medium

-Both dogs and bitches measure between 23 to 30cms at the withers.
+Both males and females measure between 23 to 30cms at the withers.

 Medium

-Both dogs and bitches weigh between 3 to 6kgs.
+Both males and females weigh between 3 to 6kgs.

 Conformation, Agility, Obedience, Rally Obedience